Updated: Dec. 1, 2024

-I remember eating in a restaurant with a friend last year.
-I ordered broiled Salmon and a salad that included a few nuts and avocado slices.
-When it was delivered to the table, I drizzled olive oil on top, and was about to take my first bite when I caught the envious look in her eye.
-When I asked her what was up, she sighed and wistfully said “I wish I could eat food with fat in it.
-That looks so good!”
+“You’re going to eat all that fat?”
+That’s what my friend Mindy said at lunch when I ordered broiled Salmon and a salad with nuts and avocado slices.
+I’d drizzled olive oil on top, and was about to take my first bite when she uttered that statement wistfully.
+“I wish I could eat food with fat in it.
+That looks so good!” she continued.

-I’ve known for a long time that fat was a victim of marketing schemes designed to make sugar look good.
-But I forgot until that moment that there were still a plethora of women out there who believe that fat is the enemy.
-I’m here to tell you it’s NOT (just like I told my friend that day).
+Wasn’t she surprised when I told her she could eat fat, despite what she’d been told by the media.
+I’ve known for years that fat was a victim of marketing schemes designed to make sugar look good, but I forgot until that moment that not everyone did.
+There’s still a plethora of women out there who believe that fat is the enemy.
+I’m here to tell you – like I told Mindy – that it’s just not true.

 Let’s take a look at what healthy fats are, why they’re so important to good health, and how you can easily incorporate more into your regular diet.